NathanielAgb/PortfolioProjects/README.md

 ## This Project Contains
-A Breakdown Of My Nd Western Dashboard Engagement
+A Breakdown Of The Transformation Of A Firm's Dataset To Power B.I Dashboard Insights